garth/cerebral-module-ui-driver/README.md

   locale: ['locale']
 }, formDriver.props()))
 export default class Signin extends Component {

-  static displayName = 'Signin';

-  static propTypes = {
-    locale: PropTypes.string,
-    signals: PropTypes.object
-  };

   render() {
     const {
       locale,
       signals
     } = this.props;

-    // This is the optional translation library, without this the field labels
+    // This is an optional translation library, without this the field labels
-    // and error messages can be defined directly on each binding const t = i18n(locale, 'signin');
+    // and error messages can be defined directly on each binding.
+    // We use messageformat (https://github.com/SlexAxton/messageformat.js), but
+    // any object t that has a function properties that return a string should
+    // work (eg t.emailLabel() => 'Email')
+    const t = i18n(locale, 'signin');

     // create the bindings by passing the current props and optional t to the